alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 ## Learning Goals

- - use VIM extension in VS Code to navigate and modify code
+ - use the VIM extension in VS Code to move around code faster than we could with a mouse
-   - choose between (and switch between) NORMAL mode and INSERT mode
+   - toggle between VIM mode (VIM NORMAL) and regular IDE mode (VIM INSERT)
    - translate high level navigation (like "go to line 35½" into VIM command) to quickly drive to the place you're navigated